 - Kayak along the Mary River

-- Pet Friendly Camping
+- Pet friendly camping

 - Have a mountain all to yourself

-The spacious property is the perfect unplanned, spontaneous Sunshine Coast Hinterland escape.
-Although bookings are recommended, we only decided the night before to head out and spend a night by the campfire and to discover the beauty of the Mary River.
+This spacious property is the perfect unplanned, spontaneous Sunshine Coast Hinterland escape.
+Although bookings are recommended, we only decided the night before to head out and spend a night by the campfire and discover the beauty of the Mary River.
 We were lucky enough to score a secluded site perched high on the bank of the river, which was ideal for launching the kayak.

 From the adrenaline rush through the mini rapid-like sections in the afternoon to the peaceful paddle on sunrise, we experienced the best of both worlds kayaking the property’s section of the Mary River.

 Although the afternoon was full of fun, laughter and almost tears when we had to try paddle back up stream through the rushing rapid water (we ended up walking and pulling the kayak haha), the sunrise paddle is what stole our hearts.
 The morning light penetrating the misty haze along the tree line and the mist rising in smokey swirls off the water was beyond magical.

 After a relaxing time on the Mary River it was time to amp things up and hike up on to the plateau that loomed in the backdrop of Bluff Creek Campgrounds.

 Known as Kenilworth Bluff, the plateau is several kilometres long with the highest point being 606m above sea level.
 This Sunshine Coast Hinterland gem is not a popular hike and although marked every now and then with pink tape and red arrows the trail is not distinct, it is extremely slippery, overgrown and in some sections washed out.
 Hence the hike is recommended for the experienced.

 Kenilworth Bluff Track Notes